bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 #### DEBUG_LEVEL

+Define this in both the setup and production firmware config files.

 The debug level controls which statements the Particle OS's log handler will print.
 The levels in decending order from most to least detailed are: trace, info, warn, error.
 Further information can be found [here](https://docs.particle.io/reference/device-os/firmware/argon/#logging)

 This firmware defaults to warn level.
 If more detailed debugging info is needed, eg for clients that have difficulting remaining connected to wifi, it can be set to info.